mvdh7/PyCO2SYS/README.md

 ## About

-PyCO2SYS is maintained by [Dr Matthew Humphreys](https://mvdh.xyz/) of the [NIOZ (Royal Netherlands Institute for Sea Research)](https://www.nioz.nl/en) with support from the main developers of all previous versions of CO<sub>2</sub>SYS.
+PyCO2SYS is maintained by [Dr Matthew Humphreys](https://mvdh.xyz/) of the [NIOZ (Royal Netherlands Institute for Sea Research)](https://www.nioz.nl/en) with the support of the main developers of all previous versions of CO<sub>2</sub>SYS.

 Contributions are welcome; please check the [guidelines](https://github.com/mvdh7/PyCO2SYS/blob/master/CONTRIBUTING.md) before setting to work.